gsa-archived/eoc/_posts/2024-04-01-evaluation-plans-fy25.md

 </div>

 <div class="agency-quote-3">
-    The <strong>Economic Development Administration (EDA)</strong> at the <strong>Department of Commerce</strong> will assess how EDA-sponsored activities funded through the American Rescue Plan Act (ARPA) improve the capacities of the communities they served.
+    The <strong>Economic Development Administration (EDA)</strong> at the <strong>Department of Commerce</strong> will assess how EDA-sponsored activities funded through the American Rescue Plan Act (ARPA) improved the capacities of the communities they served.
 Areas for exploration may include measuring how EDA investments in a regional cluster helped organizations conduct technical assistance and how that assistance supported the creation of new businesses.
 This evaluation builds on previous years’ work in measuring the outputs that have resulted from ARPA investments and the findings can inform future program design.
 </div>

 <div class="agency-quote-4">